banner-chestnuts

 SPS market access barriers

-Most of New Zealand chestnuts are sold on the domestic market, with limited volumes exported (fresh or frozen) or processed.
+Most New Zealand chestnuts are sold on the domestic market, with limited volumes exported (fresh or frozen) or processed.
 There are no known market access issues for processed chestnuts.
 Exports of fresh New Zealand chestnuts in the USA and Australia declined around 2007 due to the USA and Australia’s requirement to devitalise nuts with methyl bromide.
 Any continuing fresh exports go to countries that do not require methyl bromide fumigation, mostly throughout Europe, Asia and the Pacific.